 Women with PID are usually hospitalized if any of the following are present:

-In these cases, IV antibiotics (see see Regimens for Treatment of Pelvic Inflammatory Disease*) are started as soon as cultures are obtained and are continued until patients have been afebrile for 24 h.
+In these cases, IV antibiotics (see Table 3: Regimens for Treatment of Pelvic Inflammatory Disease*) are started as soon as cultures are obtained and are continued until patients have been afebrile for 24 h.

 Tubo-ovarian abscess may require more prolonged IV antibiotic treatment.
 Treatment with ultrasound- or CT-guided percutaneous or transvaginal drainage can be considered if response to antibiotics alone is incomplete.
 Laparoscopy or laparotomy is sometimes required for drainage.
 Suspicion of a ruptured tubo-ovarian abscess requires immediate laparotomy.
 In women of reproductive age, surgery should aim to preserve the pelvic organs (with the hope of preserving fertility).